 Twenty-one clinical sites across 12 states and Puerto Rico participate in the PHACS studies.

-Of those, 18 participate in SMARTT and 14 participate in AMP, with the majority conducting both protocols.
+Of those, 18 participate in SMARTT and 14 participate in AMP and AMP Up, with the majority conducting all three protocols.